BrzozowskiSzymon/currencyConverter/README.md

 # Currency Converter
 The subject of the project is a currency converter.
-The calculator allows you to convert the amount in Polish currency to any currency of your choice.<br>Here is a working live demo -> [CLICK HERE](https://boozyboss.github.io/currencyConverter/)
+The calculator allows you to convert the amount in Polish currency to any currency of your choice.<br>Here is a working live Demo -> [CLICK HERE](https://boozyboss.github.io/currencyConverter/)

 ## Table of Contents
 * [Description](#description)